cf301/lab-07-back-end/README.md

 Finish time: 10:00
 Actual time needed to complete:5

-Number and name of feature: current weather
-Estimate of time needed to complete: 45
+Number and name of feature: get current weather Estimate of time needed to complete: 45
 Start time: 10:10
-Finish time:
+Finish time:  11:32
-Actual time needed to complete:
+Actual time needed to complete: 1:20

-Number and name of feature: deploy to heroku
-Estimate of time needed to complete: 15
-Start time: 9:54
-Finish time: 10:00
-Actual time needed to complete:5